Te ao pāpāho

 Listening 2 Lesbians A page recording women’s experiences of being abused or silenced as lesbians and of being subjected to misogyny and lesbophobia within and outside the community;news stories on lesbian rights, violence and discrimination against the lesbian community.

-Lizzy the Lezzy Lizzy started as an animated stand up comedian, and also has a Facebook presence.
+Lizzy the Lezzy Lizzy started as an animated stand up comedian.
+The website hasn’t been updated since 2016, but she also has a Facebook presence.